-The Mortgage Forgiveness Debt Relief Act provides tax relief for mortgage loans on primary residences forgiven in 2007 through 2012.
-See the IRS document “The Mortgage Forgiveness Debt Relief Act and Debt Cancellation” for more information.
-Again, this program does not help you with your debts settled with a debt negotiation, consolidation, or resolution program.
+The Mortgage Forgiveness Debt Relief Act provides tax relief for mortgage loans on primary residences forgiven in 2007 through 2013.
+See the IRS document The Mortgage Forgiveness Debt Relief Act and Debt Cancellation for more information.
+MFDRA does not help you with credit card or similar personal debts settled with a debt negotiation, consolidation, or resolution program.

 I hope this information helps you Find.
 Learn & Save.